volument/baretest/README.md

 // you can make your test output more verbose by setting quiet to false test.quiet(false) // default is true, which has concise output

+// you can output TAP compliant test runs if you want to use a TAP formatter test.tap(true) // default is false

 !(async function() {
   await test.run()
 })()